KseniaJuravel/KseniaJuravel/README.md

 ### Hi there 👋

+  🔭 I’m currently working at the The Hebrew University of Jerusalem [https://en.huji.ac.il/en] at the lan of Prof. Gila Kahila Bar-Gal [[https://en.huji.ac.il/en](https://en.vetschool.agri.huji.ac.il/gila-kahila)].
+  My main research topic is genetics of the ssp. of Gazelles.
-🔭 I’m past part of the [Molecular Geobiology and Paleobiology Lab, at the Ludwig-Maximilians-Universität München](http://www.palaeontologie.geo.lmu.de/molpal/).
+I was part of the [Molecular Geobiology and Paleobiology Lab, at the Ludwig-Maximilians-Universität München](http://www.palaeontologie.geo.lmu.de/molpal/).
-As part of a Marie Skłodowska-Curie fellow at [ITN-IGNITE](http://www.itn-ignite.eu/projects/11573_ksenia-juravel/) and students representative in [GIGA](https://www.giga-cos.org/).
+As part of a Marie Skłodowska-Curie fellow at [ITN-IGNITE](http://www.itn-ignite.eu/projects/11573_ksenia-juravel/) and past students representative in [GIGA](https://www.giga-cos.org/).

 📫 How to reach me: